 As it cooled, the elemental forces began to take on their identities.
-They split off from the STUFF, one force/particle at a time, at different specific temperatures.
-Gravity (“gravitons”) broke away first.
+They assumed their identities one force/particle at a time, at different specific temperatures.
+Gravity (“gravitons”) appeared first.
 Next came the Strong Nuclear Force (“gluons”).

-The Weak Force (which gives us radioactivity, among other things) and electromagnetism split off.
-The Higgs Boson also split off about this time and gave mass to the particles.
+The particles that mediate the Weak Force (which gives us radioactivity, among other things) and electromagnetism appeared.
+The Higgs Boson also popped up about this time and gave mass to the particles.

 Happy Birthday, Cosmos!

 How do scientists know this?
 They obviously can’t recreate the conditions at the very beginning.

 If they tried, the authorities would probably send in a SWAT team.
 (Bunch of nanny-state wimps.)
 Even a sub-microscopic speck of STUFF could wipe out every galaxy in the Local Group if they lost containment.
 That would violate the Protected Species Act and every single member of PETA, worldwide, would git nekkid.

 This is too horrible to contemplate (especially the PETA thing), so scientists have to be creative: they accelerate tiny particles to almost the speed of light, scream, “hey, ya’ll, watch this!” and smash them together.
 Where these particles collide, for just a brief instant, they get energies close to those of the early universe.
 Plenty of questions still remain, but they’ve learned a great deal, especially in the past few decades.